OSLUV/OpenLuminaire-Hardware/README.md

 # OpenLuminaire
-An Open Source 222nm Luminaire
+Hardware for an Open Source 222nm Luminaire